diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-11-how-not-to-use-a-llm-to-upgrade-your-project.md

 tags: ["llm", "ai", "guide", "showcase"]
 ---

-# How NOT to use a LLM to upgrade your project
 In this post we pick up a Python 2 project and show how **NOT** to use a [LLM](https://en.wikipedia.org/wiki/Large_language_model) to upgrade an outdated software project.